funkybob/serverless-s3-deploy/README.md

 Each `source` has its own list of `globs`, which can be either a single glob, or a list of globs.

+Now you can upload all of these assets to your bucket by running:

+   $ sls s3delpoy